Alihekmati00/Alihekmati00/README.md

 - 👋 Hi, I’m @Alihekmati00
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new skill and updating my knowledge
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, and JS
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on projects and envolve myself in some challenges.
-- 📫 How to reach me ...

 <!---
 Alihekmati00/Alihekmati00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.